 If you want to get close to elephants, please seek out a non-profit elephant sanctuary.

 But beware!
-As more and more people are saying no to traditional elephant parks and ride, many money-grabbing businesses pretend to be sanctuaries in order to lure unsuspecting tourists.
+As more and more people are saying no to traditional elephant parks and rides, many money-grabbing businesses pretend to be sanctuaries in order to lure unsuspecting tourists.

 Do your research!
 Don’t just rely on the reviews on Trip Advisor either — people are often blind to what’s really going on, especially if they’ve paid for a ticket.
 If you’re in doubt about a certain “sanctuary”, stay away.